 Parenting is expensive.
 From formula and diapers to sports and cars, there is always something in the budget.
 With so much going on right now, it is hard to even think about the future.
 However, saving for your child’s future is one of the most beneficial things you can do for them and it’s important to start early.

-A kids savings account is an account you open under your child’s name that you can put money into.
-These accounts generally have a higher interest rate, the ability to restrict access to make sure you have control of the account, usually don’t have a service charges and have a low opening deposit requirement, making it a great way to save money.
+A kid’s savings account is an account you open under your child’s name that you can put money into.
+These accounts generally have a higher interest rate, and the ability to restrict access to make sure you have control of the account, usually don’t have service charges, and have a low opening deposit requirement, making it a great way to save money.
 Also remember, where you have 40 years to save for retirement, you only have around 18 years to save for your child.

 Why should I save for my child’s future?

 College is EXPENSIVE!
 If your child chooses to go to a 4-year state university, they can expect to pay anywhere from $10,000.00 to $22,000.00 a year.
 Multiply that by 4 years and that’s $40,000–$88,000 for 4 years!
 Add books, meals, and transportation to that and it makes for a very costly four years.
 Saving money now will lessen the amount of debt you and your child may take on when they go to college.